 MUS 300: Ensemble: Jazz Orchestra

-The repertoire of the Jazz Orchestra ranges from Early Jazz to contemporary compositions and arrangements.
-Their performances have received excellent reviews from critics and enthusiastic responses from audiences.
-The Jazz Orchestra has a four-year tour cycle, which includes at least one international tour.
+The repertoire of the Jazz Orchestra ranges from early jazz to contemporary compositions and arrangements.
+The ensemble receives excellent reviews from critics and enthusiastic responses from audiences.
+The Jazz Orchestra has a four-year tour cycle, which includes an international tour.

 MUS 247/AFR 247: History of Jazz